 Bobbie Gonzales was born and raised in Los Angeles, California.
 She has a BA in Human Development with an emphasis on Child…

 …Development and has also received her Waldorf Teaching Certificate from the Waldorf Institute of Southern California.
 Bobbie has been teaching at the Pasadena Waldorf School for the past fifteen years, is bilingual in Spanish and English and has a true passion for Waldorf Education.
 She has four daughters, lives in Pico Rivera and loves to read and travel.
 Her Waldorf journey began nearly 20 years ago with the birth of her first daughter.
 Bobbie was raised in public schools, and while she enjoyed her school years and thrived academically, instinctually she knew something was missing.
 In an effort to ensure her children would receive a holistic education.
 She began to research different educational methods.
 She was thrilled to find Waldorf education, as this was exactly what she had envisioned.
 Her first experience with “Waldorf children” confirmed her beliefs.
 The education she had envisioned for her daughter soon became an education for herself.
 After many years of school with a focus in law and work experience in accounting, she was approached about the possibility of joining Pasadena Waldorf School under the tutelage of Master Teacher, Sam Glaze.
 Bobbie worked alongside him for grades 2, 3, and 4.
 While reading Renewal magazine, she chanced upon an article about the Waldorf School in Guanajuato, Mexico (Colegio Yeccan).
 The following year Bobbie moved to Mexico, enrolled her daughter at Colegio Yeccan and she became the foreign language teacher for grades 1-8.
 When circumstances beyond anyone’s control took the first grade teacher back to the States, Bobbie eagerly stepped into the role of interim first grade teacher.
 Her move to Mexico was always intended to be a one-year experience, and Bobbie returned to the Pasadena Waldorf School.
-After many years assisting, co-teaching and leading in grades 1 – 5, Bobbie is very excited to take her own first grade and become a part of our Maple Village community.
+After many years assisting, co-teaching and leading in grades 1 – 5, Bobbie is very excited to take her own class and become a part of our Maple Village community.

 Jewel Nicholson Grade 3 – Laurel Trees Teacher